Infosys-PaperIQ-Team-Techies/.github/profile/README.md

 ## What this project does

-* Takes research paper PDFs / URLs
+* Takes research paper from .pdf, .docx and and .txt files
 * Extracts key points, keywords and context
 * Generates short & accurate summaries
 * Helps in fast literature review